 UNCG’s bachelor’s of arts in liberal studies, delivered online asynchronously, requires candidates to earn 122 total credits to graduate.
 This degree typically takes four years of full–time study to complete.
 Degree candidates choose from three concentrations.
 First, the humanities concentration covers topics in arts, literature, history, philosophy, and religion.
 This concentration helps students develop strong critical thinking and communication skills.
 Second, the social science concentration, which teaches students to scientifically investigate human behavior and covers anthropology, economics, geography, psychology, and sociology.
 Third, the professional studies concentration prepares students for workplace success by teaching professional writing, business ethics, business and politics, and social science.

 This undergraduate liberal studies program typically accepts students with who hold 60 credits from other higher educational institutions with a GPA of 2.5 or better.
 Candidates apply with high school and previous college transcripts.
 The program offers two start dates per year, allowing students to begin their studies at times that best fit their personal needs.
 UNCG maintains generous credit transfer policies for incoming transfer students, but degree candidates must complete at least 31 credit hours at UNCG to graduate from this program.
-Online students permanently residing in North Carolina qualify for in-state tuition rates.
-The University of North Carolina is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Online students permanently residing in North Carolina qualify for in–state tuition rates.

 UMass Lowell’s BA in liberal arts program allows students to gain well–balanced academic training while choosing their own areas of concentration.
 Available in both online and hybrid formats, this degree offers distance learners a level of flexibility well–suited to working adults and those with previous college experience.